alextmn/rf-trading-bot/README.md

 # Results
 The BTC price is split into traing and testing set.
 At the left the results of trading across multiple agents.
-At the right is the testing on the prices the agents have not seen.
-The legent shows how many trades were done by the aganet
+At the right there is the testing on the prices the agents have not seen.
+The legend shows how many trades were done by each agent.

+At the top you see actual BTC prices.
+At the bottom there are multiple agents profitablity

 ![Training and Testing](/images/best_trading_agents.png)

 # Most profitable
+There are the agents that made the most of trades

 ![Training and Testing](/images/trading_agents.png)
 # Credits
 Based on the work: https://github.com/miroblog/deep_rl_trader/